Disclaimer: New EUDR developments - December 2025

-As the EU’s Carbon Border Adjustment Mechanism (CBAM) shifts from reporting only to payment, importers need to go beyond just tracking emissions and start understanding the financial implications.
+As the EU’s Carbon Border Adjustment Mechanism (CBAM) enters its definitive phase, imports from January 2026 onwards create CBAM certificate cost exposure.
+This means importers need to go beyond just tracking emissions and start understanding the financial implications.

 This article walks you through how CBAM costs are calculated, using the official formula and real product examples.
-You’ll learn what data is required, including CN codes, embedded emissions, and the EU ETS carbon price, and how to model likely costs across different scenarios.
+You’ll learn what data is required, including CN codes, embedded emissions, and the EU European Trading System (ETS) carbon price, and how to model likely costs across different scenarios.

-Your CBAM costs depend on the quantity of emissions embedded in your imported goods—that is, the CO₂e generated during the production of these products.
+Your CBAM costs depend on the embedded emissions in your imported goods.
+That is, the CO₂e generated during the production of these products.
 This quantity is then multiplied by the weekly average price of EU Emissions Trading System (EU ETS) allowances, as published by the European Commission.

 Here’s a simple formula to remember:

-CBAM cost = quantity × embedded emissions × weekly EU ETS price
+CBAM cost = quantity (metric tonnes) × embedded emissions (CO2e / metric tonnes) × weekly EU ETS price

-CBAM is being rolled out in two key stages: the transitional (reporting only) phase and the definitive (payment) phase.
-Understanding the difference between them is essential for staying compliant, and financially prepared.
+CBAM has been rolled out in two key stages: the transitional (reporting only) phase and the definitive (certificate purchasing) phase.
+As of 1 January 1, 2026 CBAM hasentered the definitive phase.

-Right now, importers are required to track and report the embedded emissions in CBAM-covered goods they bring into the EU.
-This means submitting quarterly reports that include the quantity of goods and the CO₂e emissions linked to their production.
+Importers were required to track and report the embedded emissions in CBAM-covered goods they bring into the EU.
+That meant submitting quarterly reports that include the quantity of goods and the CO₂e emissions linked to their production.

-From 2026 onward, importers must purchase and surrender CBAM certificates to cover the embedded emissions in their imports.
-The cost of these certificates will be based on the weekly EU ETS carbon price, making CBAM a real financial obligation, not just a reporting exercise.
+Now, importers must purchase and surrender CBAM certificates to cover the embedded emissions in their imports.
+The cost of these certificates is based on the weekly EU ETS carbon price, making CBAM a real financial obligation, not just a reporting exercise.

 To accurately estimate your CBAM costs, you’ll need to gather some key data points for each type of imported good.